-PhotoScan allegedly is able to utilize processing power of any OpenCL enabled device, provided that OpenCL drivers for the device are properly installed.
-However, due to the large number of various combinations of video chips, driver versions and operating systems, we are unable to test and guarantee PhotoScan's compatibility with every device and on every platform.
+PhotoScan is likely to be able to utilize processing power of any OpenCL enabled device, provided that OpenCL drivers for the device are properly installed.
+However, because of the large number of various combinations of video chips, driver versions and operating systems, AgiSoft is unable to test and guarantee PhotoScan's compatibility with every device and on every platform.